All systems nominal

 For PostgreSQL deployments, standard maintenance practices apply:

 Verity uses SQLx for database access.
-The connection pool size defaults to 10 and may be tuned in the configuration file.
+The connection pool size defaults to 10 and may be tuned in the core configuration file.

 09 — Network & Firewall